SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 `jails` are mitigation originating from FreeBSD.
 It allows a program to be placed inside a lightweight OS-level virtualization environment.

-Current restrictions on jailed processes:
+Current restrictions on jailed processes (configurable when creating a Jail):
 - Process ID view isolation, being limited (both in `/proc` and `/sys/kernel/processes`) to only processes that share the same jail.

 Special restrictions on filesystem also apply: